gianlucaparadise/albumin-diet/README.md

 * Browse your saved albums by tag
 * Save an album in your listening-list and listen to them later

+## Try it

+You can follow the instructions on the [web](https://github.com/gianlucaparadise/albumin-diet-portal) repository and on the [mobile-app](https://github.com/gianlucaparadise/albumin-diet-mobapp) repository.

+**N.B.** This is intended to be a POC and is using a free DBaaS with limited storage available.
+All your data may be lost without warning.

 ## Ecosystem

 Albumin Diet has born to test the capabilities of several technologies.
 The whole ecosystem is made of the following applications: